bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/setup/multi-site.md

 ](//s3.amazonaws.com/user-content.stoplight.io/6116/1544044020003 "#### Click 'Create API Account' to get credentials ")

-2. Click `Create API Account` to open up a screen that will ask you to enter a name for the API account.
+2. Click the blue `Create API Account` button on the top left-hand side.
+This opens up a screen that will ask you to enter a name and select scopes for the API account.

 #### Fill in the Name and OAuth Scopes.
 ![#### Fill in the Name and OAuth Scopes.